 Main Subheading

 Think of it this way: Imagine zooming in on an object, say, a grain of sand.
 As you magnify it, you'll see its rough edges, its texture, its volume.
 You can keep zooming, revealing smaller and smaller details.
 But a point?
 No matter how much you "zoom in," it remains dimensionless.
-It’s an idealization, a conceptual tool that allows us to build more complex geometric figures and describe locations precisely.
+And it’s an idealization, a conceptual tool that allows us to build more complex geometric figures and describe locations precisely.
 Its power lies not in what it is, but in what it represents.

 Comprehensive Overview